-NOTE: This is a new course that will be offered in 2013 and is an integral part of the Undergraduate major in Astrophysics.
-It is a practical course focussed on astronomical techniques.
+NOTE: This is a practical course focused on astronomical techniques.
 A major component of this course involves a radio and optical practical which requires students to work with the optical and radio telescopes outside of normal lecture slots.
 For the optical project, groups of two or three students need to book time on the 14-inch telescope located on the roof of the RW James telescope to work at night time, typically involving four sessions of 2.5 hours.
 If you sign up for this course, you need to be available for each practical session as this is a required component of this course.

 Course outline: This course combines a large practical component (radio and optical astronomy practicals) with theoretical background in astronomical techniques, instrumentation and data analysis.
 The techniques, instrumentation and data analysis includes: Positional astronomy: time systems, spherical astronomy, coordinate systems and conversions, astrometry; Detection systems: interaction of radiation and matter, ultraviolet and optical detectors; Optics and telescope design; Multi-wavelength astronomy: infrared, ultraviolet, X-ray and gamma-ray astronomy, fundamentals of radio astronomy; Observational techniques: photometry and spectroscopy; Orthodox statistics: probability distribution, Chi-squared distribution, propagation of errors; Stochastic processes and noise: photon noise.
 Course material related to the optical and radio practical field work components is taught in 12 blocks of 2 hours by arrangement.

-Lectures: Two lectures per week (first semester); one lecture per week (second semester).
+Lectures: Three lectures per week (term 2 of semester 1); three lectures per week (term 2 of semester 2).
 12 times 2 hour lectures associated with the practicals by arrangement.
 Room: TBD

 Course textbook: To be advised.